affinidi/atn-workshop-nextjs/README.md

 # Hello World with Affinidi Trust Network: Your Quick Start Guide

-In this workshop, you'll build a nextjs application created from [Next.js](https://nextjs.org/) bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) using the Affinidi Trust Network (ATN) that feature passwordless authentication flows, verifiable credential issuance, and consent-driven data access powered by the Iota framework.
+In this workshop, you'll build [Next.js](https://nextjs.org/) application bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) using the Affinidi Trust Network (ATN) that feature passwordless authentication flows, verifiable credential issuance, and consent-driven data access powered by the Iota framework.
 You'll also implement open standards-based workflows for collecting, storing, and sharing data securely, creating privacy-centric digital identity solutions.

-## Readme
+## What you will build?

 The workshop is structured into three key modules

-- Module 1 : Implementing Passwordless Authentication: Learn to create secure and user-friendly authentication flows without relying on traditional passwords using [Affinidi Login](/affinidi-login.md)
+- **Module 1 : Implementing Passwordless Authentication**: Learn to create secure and user-friendly authentication flows without relying on traditional passwords using [Affinidi Login](/affinidi-login.md)

+  - Estimated time to complete the module: **20 min**

-- Module 2 : Verifiable Credential Issuance: Dive into the Credentials Issuance feature to issue tamper-evident digital credentials, enabling trust in digital interactions through flow of portable trusted data using [Affinidi Credential Issuance Service](/credentials-issuance.MD)
+- **Module 2 : Verifiable Credential Issuance**: Dive into the Credentials Issuance feature to issue tamper-evident digital credentials, enabling trust in digital interactions through flow of portable trusted data using [Affinidi Credential Issuance Service](/credentials-issuance.MD)

+  - Estimated time to complete the module: **20 min**

-- Module 3 : Building Consent-Driven Data Access: Implement workflows that ensure users have full control over their data, with emphasis on secure and transparent data sharing practices using [Affinidi Iota framework](/iota-framework.MD)
+- **Module 3 : Building Consent-Driven Data Access**: Implement workflows that ensure users have full control over their data, with emphasis on secure and transparent data sharing practices using [Affinidi Iota Framework](/iota-framework.MD)
+  - Estimated time to complete the module: **25 min**

-By the end of the workshop, you'll have a comprehensive understanding of how to leverage Affinidi Trust Network (ATN) to build robust, user-centric interoperable applications.
+By the end of these module, you'll have a comprehensive understanding of how to leverage Affinidi Trust Network (ATN) to build robust, user-centric interoperable applications.

 > [!NOTE]
 > Each module is directly related to the previous one, so make sure to try them one after another